-Nebraska: 1st To Say It Will Share Driver's License Records With Census Bureau
+Nebraska Is 1st To Say It Will Share Driver's License Records With Census Bureau

 The confirmation makes Nebraska the first state to publicly acknowledge its cooperation with the Trump administration's efforts to produce data about the U.S. citizenship status of every person living in the country.

-The bureau has been trying to compile records from states in order to comply with President Trump's executive order requiring it to use state and federal records to generate that data.
+The bureau has been trying to compile records from states to comply with President Trump's executive order requiring it to use state and federal records to generate the information.
 The order — which basically repackages an earlier directive by Commerce Secretary Wilbur Ross, who oversees the bureau — was issued after federal courts blocked the administration from adding a citizenship question to the 2020 census forms.

 Trump's executive order states the citizenship data should be made available for states when they redraw voting districts after the upcoming national head count.
-A prominent GOP redistricting strategist had concluded that using that kind of data could be "advantageous to Republicans and non-Hispanic Whites."
+A prominent GOP redistricting strategist had concluded that using that kind of information could be "advantageous to Republicans and non-Hispanic Whites."

 The bureau has said that any records it gathers will be "stripped of all personal identifiable information" and used only for "statistical purposes."